Skip to content

 Download Visual | Modify in YCharts

-How Consumers Are Affected by Fed Rate Cuts
+How Consumers Are Impacted by Fed Rate Cuts

 Prime Loan Rate

 The US Bank Prime Loan Rate is strongly correlated with the Fed Funds Rate.
-As seen in the chart below, the recent 50 basis point Fed rate cut has brought the current Prime Loan Rate to 8%, half a percentage point below its highest level in over 20 years.
+As seen in the chart below, the three Fed rate cuts toward the end of 2024 have brought the current Prime Loan Rate to 7.5%, one percentage point below its highest level in over 20 years.
 Any further Fed rate cuts are likely to lower the Prime Loan Rate by a proportional amount, leading to lower borrowing costs and thereby stimulating economic activity.

 Download Visual | Modify in YCharts